-In 2018, the Company participated in the Baltic and Warsaw Stocks Market Making Programme.
-At the end of 2018, the service was provided to 9 issuers: AUGA group AB, City Service SE, East West Agro AB, Grigeo AB, Inter RAO Lietuva AB, Novaturas AB, Olainfarm AS, OMX Baltic Benchmark Fund and Vilkyškių Pieninė AB.
-In 2018, the income of this service increased by 63.4%.
-In 2018, the share trade turnover generated by Orion Securities as a market maker reached EUR 7.2 million, the average generated monthly turnover reached EUR 600.4 thousand, the average turnover share generated by the market maker was 41%, and the average share of executed transactions was 46%.
-Involvement of Orion Securities as a market maker in the turnover of formed positions was much bigger than that of other Nasdag Baltic market makers whose market shares by turnover did not exceed 10%.
+In 2019, the Company participated in the Baltic and Warsaw Stocks Market Making Programme.
+The service was provided to 9 issuers: AUGA group AB, City Service SE, East West Agro AB, Grigeo AB, Inter RAO Lietuva AB, Novaturas AB, Olainfarm AS, OMX Baltic Benchmark Fund and Vilkyškių Pieninė AB.
+Total revenue from the service increased by 40% in 2019.
+In 2019, the share trade turnover generated by Orion Securities as a market maker reached EUR 6.7 million, the average generated monthly turnover reached EUR 558.3 thousand.
+The market maker made over 7.6 thousand orders (30.4 orders per day) and concluded 5.8 thousand transactions (23.3 transactions per day).
+The average share of turnover of formed positions reached 24%.
+The contribution of Orion Securities as a market maker to the liquidity of stock trading was much larger than of others Nasdaq Baltic market makers.

-FORECAST FOR 2019
+FORECAST FOR 2020